aryanvgithub/SRIP2022_Submission/README.md

 To understand the task better, I did some study and found a resarch paper publised on a similar topic.<br><br>

-The paper talked about how Accelerometer data can be used to calculate distnce travelled<br><br>
+The paper talked about how Accelerometer data can be used to calculate distance travelled<br><br>

 The reference paper has been included in the reference folder of Task2<br><br>